What time do the polls close? An hour-by-hour guide to the hottest races nationally in Election 2018

 Poll closings: Iowa, Montana, Nevada and Utah.
 Parts of Idaho and Oregon.

-The Nevada race for U.S. Senate (Republican Sen. Dean Heller against Democrat Jacky Rosen) is one of the closest in the country, so eyes will be on that one when polls close to see if Democrats can pick up a seat.
+If control of the Senate hasn’t been determined before this point, two races here should determine the outcome.
+The Nevada race for U.S. Senate (Republican Sen. Dean Heller against Democratic Rep. Jacky Rosen) is one of the closest in the country, so eyes will be on that one when polls close to see if Democrats can pick up a seat.
 But also keep watch on the Senate race in Montana (Democratic Sen. Jon Tester against Republican Matt Rosendale), where Republicans are looking for gains.

 Iowa represents two more chances for Democrats to pick up House seats, with close races in the 1st District and 3rd District.
 Utah’s 4th District is another opportunity.
+In Iowa’s 4th District, Democrats have also been targeting Republican Rep. Steve King over his past support for white-supremacist groups, but he is favored to retain his seat.

 - 8 p.m.
 Pacific (11 p.m.
 EST): Washington state results